© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Alport smelt mill is a scheduled monument protected by Historic England under reference 1009704.
 View the official record →

-Alport smelt mill is a lead-smelting site located in Derbyshire that dates to the post-medieval period.
+Alport Smelt Mill is a lead smelting site located in Derbyshire, dating from the post-medieval period when lead mining and processing were significant industrial activities in the Peak District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009704.

 Alport smelt mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009704.